anthonymolinari/latex_preview.nvim/README.md

 [![Lua](https://img.shields.io/badge/Lua-blue.svg?style=for-the-badge&logo=lua)](http://www.lua.org)

 </div>

 ## Description
-Setting up live preview for latex can be annoying.
-Running both latexmk and your PDF viewer of choice and needed to manage those terminal sessions can be annoying.
-The goal of this plugin is to automate the process of launching a live preview and do so without ever leaving the comfort of vim.
+Setting up live preview for latex can be annoying, managing both latexmk and your PDF viewer of choice.
+The goal of this plugin is to automate the process of launching and managing a live preview and do so without ever leaving the comfort of vim.

 # Installation